 No request was too extreme.
 Whether it was naming a dish after a client – because they liked their veal and morels cooked a certain way – or knowing that a certain diner liked his onion soup extra hot, it was our job to make sure their preferences were remembered and delivered, on each occasion, seamlessly.

 It is these exacting standards that I now live my life by.
 Wherever I dine around the world, I expect the table to look impeccable, the food to taste better than promised and most importantly, for the service to be personal, intuitive and executed to perfection.
 The Bel Air Hotel, for example, has gone above and beyond just remembering my preferred table: despite replacing their glass teapots with a newer design, they noted my fondness for the original teapot, and took the extra step of keeping one aside for my weekly Saturday breakfasts.

-I have always utilized personal phone consultations in between facials with skincare expert Aida Bicaj to private manicures, pedicures and massages, private workouts with Grant Roberts at his private gym, or at home phlebotomy appointments with my concierge doctor.
+I have always utilized personal phone consultations (in between facials with skincare expert Aida Bicaj); at-home manicures, pedicures and massages; private workouts with Grant Roberts at his private gym; and at home phlebotomy appointments with my concierge doctor.
 Everyone is clamoring to find new ways to boost their business by doing things they should have creatively come up with years ago.
 We have been waiting a long time for luxury businesses to actually please their customers.
 Who will continue these high-end service touches remains to be seen, but for me, I know I will always be asking for things corona-style- as I always have.